worlpaker/go-syntax/README.md

 Go Syntax is compatible with various platforms, including web-based code editors like [vscode.dev](https://vscode.dev) and [github.dev](https://github.dev).

-> [!Warning]
-> [Gopls' `ui.semanticTokens` setting](https://github.com/golang/vscode-go/wiki/settings#uisemantictokens) is disabled by default and shouldn't be enabled if you want to use this extension.
+**⚠️ Warning:** [Gopls' `ui.semanticTokens` setting](https://github.com/golang/vscode-go/wiki/settings#uisemantictokens) is disabled by default and shouldn't be enabled if you want to use this extension.

 ## Comparisons (Before - After)